filippodanesi/filippodanesi/README.md

-# Hello World!
-I'm Filippo Danesi
+# ✺ Filippo Danesi
 ## Technical SEO Lead & AI Enthusiast

 Welcome to my GitHub space!
 As a passionate Technical SEO Lead and an AI Specialist, I'm all about blending the art of search engine optimization with the science of artificial intelligence.
 Here's where I play, experiment, and share my journey in tech.

 ### About Me

-- Currently, I'm delving deep into AI-driven SEO strategies.
+- Currently, I'm delving deep into AI-driven SEO strategies @ [NUR Digital Marketing](https://www.nur.it)
 - I love making websites not just visible, but outstanding in the digital realm.
 - Open for collaborations on projects that push the boundaries of SEO and AI.
 - Constantly learning and evolving in the rapidly changing tech landscape.